 Palau 458 km²

 Palau is a remote island nation that’s home to 20,000 people living on 250 islands.
 This island nation is unique because of its geographical location.
 The country is isolated in the Western Pacific Ocean, hundreds of miles away from the closest large land mass.
 A lot of people rate Palau as the best diving destination in the world.
 So, this island nation is definitely a place to be for ocean lovers.
-Pulau has arguably the richest underwater flora and fauna in the world but unfortunately, that might not be the case for much longer.
+Palau has arguably the richest underwater flora and fauna in the world but unfortunately, that might not be the case for much longer.

-Pulau might be the first victim of the global warming.
+Palau might be the first victim of the global warming.
 The sea level is rising dramatically and there are severe climate changes.
-Even though there were rarely any typhoons before in the last couple of years, Pulau was struck twice by Super-typhoons.
+Even though there were rarely any typhoons before in the last couple of years, Palau was struck twice by Super-typhoons.
 This completely destroyed what used to be some of the most pristine and spectacular reefs in the world.
 So, if you want to visit this gorgeous place (unfortunately) you might not have a lot of time left.

 Known as the Caribbean island of spice because of the production of nutmegs and mace crops this island consists of Grenada itself and six other islands.
 Grenada has the world’s first underwater sculpture park, with most of the sculptures made of concrete without affecting the natural reef and the lives of its inhabitants.
 A fun fact about Grenada is that it wasn’t colonized a whole century after Columbus’ arrival and it didn’t have an airport until 1985.